13LA7E/Apex-VPN/README.md

 **The summit of VPN excellence - maximum speed, security, and ad blocking in one perfect command.**

-Fast, secure Tailscale VPN for India access with built-in comprehensive ad blocking and peak performance optimization.
+Fast, secure Tailscale VPN with built-in comprehensive ad blocking and peak performance optimization.
+Optimized for accessing geo-restricted content including India-based services.

 ## ✨ What APEX VPN Does

 APEX VPN helps you reach the summit of internet freedom:
-- **🇮🇳 Access India content** from anywhere in the world
+- **� Access global content** including India-based services from anywhere
 - **🚫 Block 50,000+ ads & trackers** automatically while browsing
 - **🚀 500% speed boost** with advanced network optimizations
 - **🛡️ Military-grade protection** with shields-up security mode
 - **⚡ 0.002 second startup** with instant auto-launch

-Perfect for streaming Indian content, accessing geo-restricted websites, or browsing with peak privacy and performance.
+Perfect for streaming geo-restricted content, accessing regional websites, or browsing with peak privacy and performance.

 ## 🏔️ Instant Summit Setup